REMINDER: Occupational Superannuation increasing to 10.5% from 1 July 2022

 July 2022 will see major changes implemented within the Modern Award applicable to the community services sector, being the Social, Community, Home Care & Disability Services Industry Award 2010.

-Continue reading “Major changes coming to Modern Community Services Award from July 2022”Still no success for vax abstainers as FWC decisions start to flow
+Continue reading “Major changes coming to Modern Community Services Award from July 2022”OUR SERVICES

 Representation